WeblateOrg/weblate/docs/admin/translating.rst

 You can change string priority, strings with higher priority are offered first for translation.
 This can be useful for prioritizing translation of strings which are seen first by users or are otherwise important.
+This can be achieved using ``priority`` flag.

+.. seealso:: :ref:`checks`

 Translation flags
 +++++++++++++++++